AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/move-to-cloud-service.md

 ---
-title: Adobe Experience Manager 6.xからクラウドサービスへの移行
+title: Adobe Experience Manager 6.x から AEM Cloud Service への移行
-description: Adobe Experience Manager 6.xからクラウドサービスへの移行
+description: Adobe Experience Manager 6.x から AEM Cloud Service への移行
 contentOwner: AG
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: 991d4900862c92684ed92c1afc081f3e2d76c7ff

 ---

-# クラウドサービスとしてAdobe Experience Manager Assetsに移行 {#move-to-assets-cloud-service}
+# Adobe Experience Manager Assets as a Cloud Service への移行 {#move-to-assets-cloud-service}

 <!-- About the need to move from previous AEM deployment to a cloud service deployment.
 And how does Adobe help do it OOTB?
 -->